 I drop some of the Pure Calm into a stone diffuser from Vitruvi, fill it with water, and plug it in.
 The ceramic piece itself is quite beautiful and adds a sleek, sculptural flourish to any room, but the essential-oil-infused steam it spouts is magic.
 I prop pillows around myself until I’m practically levitating and take a few deep, slow inhales.
 The dimmed lights, the fact that the day is behind me and nothing is being demanded of me—glorious.
 All is right in the world at that lavender-chamomile-scented moment.

-Mulling over the panel on sleep and hormonal balance, I mix myself the coziest, most nourishing golden-milk latte: I dump a teaspoon of Sleep Inner Beauty Powder from the Beauty Chef into warmed almond milk, stir it up with a dram of farmers’ market honey, and sip the frothy, probiotic-and-turmeric-spiked goodness.
+Mulling over the panel on sleep, I mix myself the coziest, most nourishing golden-milk latte: I dump a teaspoon of Sleep Inner Beauty Powder from the Beauty Chef into warmed almond milk, stir it up with a dram of farmers’ market honey, and sip the frothy, probiotic-and-turmeric-spiked goodness.

 An hour later, I’m asleep next to my husband.